The Chenla Empire

 Whoever wishes to marry first of all sends presents to the girl he seeks; then the girl's family chooses a propitious day to have the bride led, under the protection of a go-between, to the house of the bride groom.
 The families of the husband and wife do not go out for eight days.
 Day and night the lamps remain lit.

-After the marriage, with the help of the parents, the couple went out to build their own nest and lived independently from their relatives.
+After the marriage, the couple went out to build their own nest with the help of the parents and lived independently from their relatives.

 When the wedding ceremony is over, the husband receives part of the goods of his parents and goes to establish in his own house.
 At the death of his parents, if the deceased leave young children who are not yet married, these children receive the rest of the goods; but if all the children are already married and endowed, the goods that the parents have retained for themselves go to the public treasury.

 As to the funeral, the record indicates that cremation became the only funeral ceremony of choice.
 Following the Khmer tradition implanted by Kaundinya, the Hindu practice of cremation became now enforced under the Chenla Kings.

 Funerals are conducted in this way: the children of the deceased go seven days without eating, shave their heads as a sign of mourning and utter loud cries.
 The relatives assemble with monks and nuns of Buddha or the Hindu Priests, who attend the deceased by chanting and playing various musical instruments.
 These corpses are burned on a pyre made of every kind of aromatic wood; the ashes are collected in a gold or silver urn to be thrown into deep water.
 The poor use earthenware urn, painted in different colors.
 There are also those who content to abandon the body in the mountains, leaving the job of devouring it to the wild beats.